-Built in 1959 and located in one of DC’s most prestigious neighborhoods, Ora (previously known as The Envoy) could have been considered the “oddity, the stand-out” on the block.
+Built-in 1959 and located in one of D.C.’s most prestigious neighborhoods, Ora could have been considered the “oddity, the stand-out” on the block.
 With its dated, crumbling façade and dark, dismal interiors, the building was in desperate need of a complete make-over.
-While many developers passed on the project, eventually it was purchased and underwent a $20 million gut rehabilitation.
-ForrestPerkins was not only tasked with elevating the interiors appropriate to the building’s location, but with creating a robust residential experience despite an amenity footprint mostly below grade and a fraction of the competitive set.
+ForrestPerkins was not only tasked with elevating the interiors appropriate to the building’s location but with creating a robust residential experience despite an amenity footprint mostly below grade and a fraction of the competitive set.

-To accomplish this goal, the Interiors team tackled the project as it would if designing a high-end luxury, small boutique hotel.
-Design strategies included selecting sparkly, decorative lighting that payed homage to the building’s past; sophisticated interior finishes and comfortable furnishings, offset by a funky, colorful DC centric art package; use of interior glazing instead of traditional walls to maximize light penetration and provide residents with zones of communal privacy; and flexible, amenity spaces easily customizable to meet any residential program.
-However, the building’s crown jewel is a rooftop lined with flowers, grills & communal dining, sofa seating with firepits and sun loungers, all of which are surrounded by 360 degree, unobstructed views of Washington DC.
+ForrestPerkins undertook the project as it would if designing a high-end luxury boutique hotel to accomplish this goal.
+Design strategies included selecting sparkly, decorative lighting that paid homage to the building’s past; sophisticated interior finishes and comfortable furnishings, offset by a funky, colorful D.C.-centric art package.
+The use of interior glazing instead of traditional walls to maximize light penetration and provide residents with zones of communal privacy; and flexible amenity spaces easily customizable to meet any residential program.
+However, the building’s crown jewel is a rooftop lined with flowers, grills & communal dining, sofa seating with firepits, and sun loungers, all of which are surrounded by 360 degree, unobstructed views of Washington DC.